Raw Premium Spirulina Wholesale

 Historical evidence showed it wasn’t until the 16th century that the Aztecs discovered the nutrients in spirulina and began drying Spirulina into edible cakes called ‘tecuitlatl.’
 In the 1950’s, natives near Lake Texcoco in Mexico call the dried flat cakes "dihé" which is a food staple and sold in local markets.
 Commercial production of spirulina was initiated by a French company in the 1970’s and then Japan and the USA followed suit.

 But even then, Spirulina didn’t immediately become a huge name in the health food industry—not until it has been utilized by NASA as a dietary supplement for astronauts in outer space.

 The world finally started to look more closely at spirulina and through countless research and studies, found this humble “algae” to contain an astounding amount of nutrients.

 Why is spirulina good for you?
 Spirulina has the most concentrated amounts of protein among all foods—at 67 to 71%.
 It contains all eight essential amino acids, vitamins A, B, E, K, calcium, iron, magnesium, chlorophyll, phytonutrients, enzymes and more.

-Catholic nuns in Central Africa use spirulina to fight malnutrition in the area—it is that nutritious.
+Catholic nuns in Central Africa use Spirulina to fight malnutrition in the area—it is that nutritious.
 It is a sustainable food source that could potentially help fight world hunger.
-But aside from being a food source, raw spirulina can be used to treat a wide range of ailments such as allergies, high cholesterol, high-blood pressure, anemia and fatigue.
-Spirulina can also treat people who have been poisoned by arsenic-contaminated water as what happened in Bangladesh in the 1990s.
+But aside from being a food source, raw spirulina can be used to help health improvevement with wide range of ailments such as allergies, high cholesterol, high-blood pressure, anemia and fatigue.

 This “miracle plant” promotes healthy teeth, metabolism rates, immune system, normal muscle and cognitive functions.